-2. For the same two weeks in the shower.I gently wash my arms all over with Glytone mild gel cleanser.
-I rinse well.
-Pat dry and within five minutes I then apply Amlactin ultra smoothing intensely hydrating cream all over my arms.
-This actually hydrates the dry arm skin and increases collagen production.
+2. For the same two weeks in the shower, I gently wash my arms all over with Glytone mild gel cleanser.
+I rinse well, pat dry, and within five minutes I then apply Amlactin ultra smoothing intensely hydrating cream all over my arms.
+This hydrates the dry arm skin and increases collagen production.
 Collagen is part of the support system of our skin and tends to decrease as we age.
 (This is great to use all year round on your skin and will gradually improve the texture of all aging skin).
-On the face it can sometimes sting so other options will be discussed on “My favorite skin products” post.
+On the face, it can sometimes sting so other options will be discussed in the “My favorite skin products” post.

-3. Then on the day of the event I apply Remede Body Contour lotion preferably right after a long ten minute soak in a warm bath.
+3. Then on the day of the event I apply Remede Body Contour lotion preferably right after a long ten-minute soak in a warm bath.
 The bath hydrates my skin.
-Then again I pat dry and within five minutes I liberally apply this to my arms and legs.
+Then, I pat dry and within five minutes I liberally apply this to my arms and legs.
 I discovered this little gem on vacation with my husband in Hawaii.
 It was included in my spa treats.
 I LOVE this product as it gently tightens your skin for the next four or five hours.
 If you’re the mother-of-the-bride and still in the thick of photos take a quick time-out and go reapply to those exposed arms while touching up your makeup (put it in a travel-size bottle).

 Here you see me (and my arms) wearing a royal blue gently ruched sleeveless dress.
 I love the color and the style is very flattering as well as forgiving.

-Hopefully these tips will improve the skin of your arms so you can feel more comfortable rocking that sleeveless dress.
+Hopefully, these tips will improve the skin of your arms so you can feel more comfortable rocking that sleeveless dress.
 My goal for 35 years as a cosmetic dermatologist was not to have the patient look like a teenager, but just to look as good as possible for their current phase in life.